fu4303/portfolio-vincentntang/content/posts/fixing-broken-webapps/index.md

 Digging through the code is one thing, but you really need to understand the thought process behind who wrote it.
 What was their last commit?
 Why did this guy add a comment here?
 When you have access to the repository, you can install a plugin in Visual Studio code called gitlens.
 Or any other editor for that matter

 This gives you superpowers in seeing the *history behind what changed over time.
-Sometimes those commit name could simply just say "Commit", (unfortunately I know someone that does that :facepalm:)
+Sometimes those commit name could simply just say "Commit", (unfortunately I know someone that does that 🤦‍♂)
 But in other instances, it might give you a clue or insight of what changed over time.

 I had some burning questions when I got this broken webapp handed to me.
 How did this dude spin up a database?
 What are these random excel files that seemingly do nothing in the app do?